mintyfresh/generalis/README.md

 end
 ```

-If your application does not use Money objects, the amount and currency must be specified explictly.
+If your application does not use Money objects, the amount and currency must be specified explicitly.
 This is done by assigning values to the `amount` and `currency` fields on the entry builder:

 ```ruby
   e.amount   = 100.00